 Little Man can’t hold a whole Oaty Bar yet so we broke it easily in half and he had it bit by bit.
 LM grabbed the oaty bar, held it well and ate it without a huge amount of mess.
 I was impressed with how well the Oaty Bar held together and the lack of strong colours – I have been put off similar products in the past when the colours have transferred to clothing and stained it and even stained the highchair!
 There were no such problems with the Little Angels Oaty Bars and Little Man ate both flavours happily – No preference of one flavour over the other.

-The Oaty Bars are priced at £1.99 for 5 bars which I think is great value and something we will definitely be buying in future as a snack at home or something to keep in the change bag for when we’re out for the day.
+The Oaty Bars are priced at £1.99 for 5 bars which I think is great value and something we will definitely be buying in future as a snack at home or something to keep in the change bag for when we’re out for the day with babies.

 The Little Angels Raisins and Raisins & Sultanas came in good size packets.
 Raisins are something we’ve started giving Little Man recently and it’s really helped his pincer grip as well as helping his coordination improve.
 We tend to give both LP and LM raisins from a large ‘store cupboard’ bag when at home but often buy small packets of raisins to keep in the change bag for when we’re away from the house.
 The Little Angels dried fruit bags are a larger portion size than we usually get from similar products by other brands and are priced at 40p per bag.
 If the dried fruit bags came in a multipack though I would be tempted to buy them in the future.

 The new Asda baby food and Little Angel baby snacks range is available now in Asda stores.
-As well as the products we tried out there are also other flavours of Oaty Bars, bags of dried Sultana & Apple and Carrot or Cheese Puffs (67p per bag).
+As well as the ready made baby food products we tried out there are also other flavours of Oaty Bars, bags of dried Sultana & Apple and Carrot or Cheese Puffs (67p per baby food bag).